 MLL Championship: Chesapeake over Long Island, 13-9

-The Chesapeake Bayhawks used a five goal fourth quarter to overtake the Long Island Lizards 13 to 9 and win the 2010 Major League Lacrosse Championship.
+The Chesapeake Bayhawks used a five goal fourth quarter to overtake the Long Island Lizards 13 to 9 and win the 2010 MLL Championship.
 This marked the fifth time the two teams have met for the Steinfeld Cup and the Bayhawks’ victory clinched the third championship in franchise history.

 The first three quarters saw patient offensive possessions from both sides, several shot clock violations, and disciplined, hard nose defense.
 The tension between the teams resulted in three unsportsmanlike penalties through the first 45 minutes, which led some of the 6,445 fans on hand to wonder how professional wrestlers got onto the field.
 Both teams traded goals throughout the first 3 periods of play and neither team held a lead larger than two goals until the fourth quarter.

 But the 4th was all Chesapeake and their effort was truly team oriented.
 Scoring was spread amongst four players and the defense held Long Island to just one goal.
 A critical part of Long Island’s one goal fourth was Chesapeake’s ride, which didn’t give up a clear without a fight.
 Not to be forgotten was the solid defensive play of Joe Cinosky and company who picked off passes with one hand and didn’t give up a free goal all afternoon.
 Even when man down, the Chesapeake defense stood tall, allowing Long Island to convert just 2 of 8 power play opportunities on the afternoon.